jspecify/jspecify/docs/tsttcpw.rst

    One result of all this is that it’s never possible for a programmer to write an annotation “on an intersection type.”

-This spec assigns an `additional nullness <#additional-nullness>`__ to each individual element of an intersection type, following our normal rules for type usages.
-It also assigns an additional nullness to the intersection type as a whole.
-The additional nullness of the type as a whole is always ``NO_CHANGE``.
+This spec assigns a `nullness operator <#nullness-operator>`__ to each individual element of an intersection type, following our normal rules for type usages.
+It also assigns a nullness operator to the intersection type as a whole.
+The nullness operator of the type as a whole is always ``NO_CHANGE``.

    This lets us provide, for every `base type <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__,